3D-Beacons/3d-beacons-client/README.md

 ### Running commands outside of Snakemake / Docker

-The Snakemake pipeline has been included for convenience, but it is possible to run the individual steps outside of Snakemake, and outside of docker containers entirely if desired.
+The Snakemake pipeline has been included for convenience, but it is possible to run the individual steps of the work flow outside of Snakemake, and outside of docker containers entirely if desired.

+Running workflow steps inside docker

+- Pros: less to install
+- Cons: can add complexity mapping data directories

 ```
 # create a shortcut to run the CLI tool inside docker container